MoritzGoeckel/Orbit-Simulation/README.md

 #Orbit Simulation
+This is a gravity simulation.
+You can create a universe with planets, that will effect each other and form orbits if the circumstances are right.

+##IDEs and Libraries
-This project is in Typescript + BabylonJS in Visual Studio 2013 and Visual Code.
+This project is in made with Typescript and BabylonJS.
+It is developed in Visual Code on Mac, but is compatible to Visual Studio 2013 and Windows too.
+So just use what ever you want :)

 - [Visual Code](https://code.visualstudio.com/)
 - [Visual Studio 2013](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx)